Do you ever feel like there aren’t enough hours in the day?

 That’s usually what I hear from most small business owners.
 They start the day ready to blow through their to-do lists, but still have half the list left at the end of hours.
 That’s usually because their time gets used up by small, time-consuming tasks like creating and scheduling social media as part of their digital marketing strategy.

-Personally, I write/design/schedule all of my social media content on Saturday or Sunday morning.
+Personally, I write/design/schedule a month’s worth of social media content on Saturday or Sunday morning.
 I’ve developed a system over the years where I get up early and have it all done by the time my husband and son wake up for the day.
 It generally takes me about five to six hours a week.

 Do you want to have that same level of productivity when it comes to your social media?
-Here’s how you can schedule a month’s worth in a single day:
+Here’s how you can schedule a month’s worth of social media in a single day:

 1. Are You in the Social Media Mindset?

 Part of being productive is being in the right mindset.
-If you aren’t in the mood to write and schedule your social media right now, do it another time.
+If you aren’t in the mood to write and schedule a month’s worth of social media right now, do it another time.
 After all, you have tons of other things you can spend your day on, so it isn’t like you’re being lazy.

 Your audience can tell if your posts on Twitter, Facebook, and Instagram are uninspired and “forced.”
 If you are in a social media mindset when writing your posts, on the other hand, it will show through in your content.